MatteoManna/Simple-User-Avatar/README.md

 2. Activate the plugin through the **Plugins** menu in [WordPress](https://wordpress.org);
 3. Now you have a new option in the user page;

+## Contributing
+[Pull requests](https://github.com/MatteoManna/Simple-User-Avatar/pulls) are welcome.
+For major changes please open an issue first to discuss what you would like to change.

-## Translate into your language
+## Translate

-You can help us to translate this plugin to your language going to [Translating WordPress](https://translate.wordpress.org/projects/wp-plugins/simple-user-avatar/).
+You can help to translate this plugin to your language going to [Translating WordPress](https://translate.wordpress.org/projects/wp-plugins/simple-user-avatar/).

-## Need support?
+## Support

 If you need support you can write a **new topic** on [WordPress Support](https://wordpress.org/support/plugin/simple-user-avatar/).
 The author [Matteo Manna](https://www.linkedin.com/in/matteomanna/) will reply to you as soon as possible.